nest/nestml/doc/pynestml_toolchain/extensions.rst

    </p>

-PyNestML delegates the task of checking models for semantical correctness to the orchestrating *CoCosManager* class.
+PyNESTML delegates the task of checking models for semantical correctness to the orchestrating *CoCosManager* class.
 Storing references to all implemented context conditions, this class encapsulates all implemented semantical checks.
 It is, therefore,